nicholasclark-artist/DCG/README.md

 - Move server.pbo to the addons folder (@dcg\addons) and move the userconfig folder to the root Arma 3 folder

 ### Mission Setup
 There are a few steps to set up a mission for DCG.
-Take a look [Setting up a DCG compatible mission](https://github.com/nicholasclark-artist/DCG/wiki/Setting-up-a-DCG-compatible-mission).
+Take a look at [Setting up a DCG compatible mission](https://github.com/nicholasclark-artist/DCG/wiki/Setting-up-a-DCG-compatible-mission).